lbelzile/math80667a/docs/11-causal-inference.md

 ## Basics of causal inference

 In an experiment, we can manipulate assignment to treatment $a$ and randomize units to each value of the treatment to avoid undue effects from other variables.
 The potential outcomes applies in between-subject design because experimental units are assigned to a single treatment, whereas in within-subject designs a single ordering is presented.
 If we denote the outcome by $Y$, then we are effectively comparing $(Y \mid X)$ for different values of the action set $X$ (for example, $X$ could be an experimental factor.
 We talk about causation when for treatment ($X=j$) and control ($X=0$), the distributions of $(Y \mid X=j)$ differs from that of $(Y \mid X=0)$.
-The fundamental problem of causal inference is that, while we would like to study the impact of every action on our response, we can only observe the outcome for one treatment $X=j$, $(Y_i \mid X=j)$.^[In a within-subject design, the analog is that a single ordering can be presented.]
+The fundamental problem of causal inference is that, while we would like to study the impact of every action on our response, we can only observe the outcome for treatment $j$, written $(Y_i \mid X=j)$.^[In a within-subject design, the analog is that a single ordering can be presented.]

 Rather than look at the individual treatment effect, we must focus on the population effects.
 The most common measure of causation is the **average treatment effect**, which is the difference between the population averages of treatment group $j$ and the control group,
 \begin{align*}